 Alex’s schedule for lectures/workshops, writing commitments and consultations can be found here.

 Before we go any further, please follow me on social media.
-Subscribe to my newsletter if you would like to learn more about astrology from a fully qualified professional astrologer.
-I’m active on Facebook (@growingpainsadolescence), Twitter, Youtube and Instagram (with the rather creative handle of Alex Trenoweth).
-If you’d like to have a chart reading, please book via my products page.
+I’m active on Facebook (@growingpainsadolescence), Twitter, youtube and Linkedin (@alextrenoweth) and Instagram (@astrology.conference.ace).
+If you’d like to have a chart reading, please make an appointment via my products page.
 My book “Growing Pains” is also available for purchase here.
 Don’t forget there are lots of astrology conferences happening all over the world.
+I love to travel and visit local astrology groups too.
+I haven’t forgotten what it was like to work towards professional astrology qualifications.
+For you students, I have a FREE mini course on Midpoints and Harmonics.
+Subscribe to my newsletter if you would like to learn more about astrology from a fully qualified professional.
+And I also have a helpful mnemonic device for the Nakshatras.
 I update my website with new articles on Monday and Saturdays–and whenever I feel like it.

 The Asc/MC Midpoint is calculated by converting the ascendant and midpoint degrees to absolute longitude.
 These two points are added together then divided by two.
 Then converting this to signs.